rubyonjets/jets/docs/_docs/rails-support.md

 ## Rails Versions Supported

-Jets Mega Mode has been testing with and supports Rails 4 and above.
+Jets Mega Mode has been tested and works Rails 4 and above.

 ## Database Support

-Currently only PostgreSQL with the pg gem is [supported]({% link _docs/database-support.md %}).
-You will have to configure your Rails app with a version of the pg gem that is supported by Jets.
+Currently MySQL and PostgreSQL are supported via [ActiveRecord]({% link _docs/database-activerecord.md %}).
+You will have to configure your Rails app with a version of the database adapter that is supported by Jets.
+This is usually done with the Gemfile and the `config/database.yml`.

 <a id="prev" class="btn btn-basic" href="{% link _docs/megamode.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/megamode-considerations.md %}">Next Step</a>